josiwonder/alx-system_engineering-devops/0x02-shell_redirections/README.md

 a script to display two files
-script to display last ten lines of a file script to display first ten lines of a file
+script to display last ten lines of a file script to display first ten lines of a file a script to display thirdline of a file